White Mountain (Wyoming)

 White Mountain is a long mountain located in central Sweetwater County, Wyoming, near the cities of Rock Springs and Green River.
 The mountain is part of the Green River Formation, and contains communications towers that serve a number of purposes.
-Hundreds of carved figures also dot the sandstone cliffs at the White Mountain Petroglyph site and range from 200 to 1000 years old.
+Hundreds of carved figures also dot the sandstone cliffs at the White Mountain Petroglyph site and range from 200 to 1,000 years old.
 Pilot Butte, located on top of White Mountain, is accessible from roads on the mountain.

 Geology

-Like its neighbor, Wilkins Peak, White Mountain is a member of the Green River Formation,Technically a plateau & aformation of the intermontane Lake Gosiute environment during the Eocene epoch.
+Like its neighbor, Wilkins Peak, White Mountain is a member of the Green River Formation, technically a plateau & aformation of the intermontane Lake Gosiute environment during the Eocene epoch.
 White Mountain is part of the Rock Springs Uplift, and some of the largest oil shale and trona beds in the region are located west of the mountain.
 White Mountain contains sediment from a subcategory of the Green River Formation, known as the Wilkins Peak Formation.

-White Mountain is part of the Leucite Hills topography of southwestern, Wyoming.
+White Mountain is part of the Leucite Hills topography of southwestern Wyoming.

 The peak itself is 7623 ft in elevation and is located 5.4 mi from Rock Springs, Wyoming and 8.85 mi from Green River, Wyoming.

 Communication uses

-White Mountain houses communication radio towers for a number of local and regional uses.
-A tower for the radio station K299AG broadcasts a religious radio format on 107.7 FM.
-Programming on the station comes from KCSP-FM.

-The local cable company, Sweetwater Television, owns the tallest tower, on the center of the mountain.
+White Mountain houses communication radio towers for several local and regional uses.
+The local cable company, Sweetwater Television, owns the tallest tower at the center of the mountain.
 This tower can be seen in the picture above.
-K28JU-D, the local PBS affiliate of KCWC-DT broadcasts from space on the tower as well, and as of August 2009, is the only television station broadcasting from White Mountain.
+K28JU-D, the local PBS affiliate of KCWC-DT, broadcasts from space on the tower as well, and as of August 2009, is the only television station broadcasting from White Mountain.
 Located next to that tower are transmitters used by the local BLM office, as well as a tower for cellular telephones, owned by Union Wireless.

 On the side of the mountain facing Green River, two more radio towers are present.
 One of the towers is used for airport communications from a nearby airport.
-The other, owned by Verizon Wireless is used for cellular telephone transmissions.
+The other, owned by Verizon Wireless, is used for cellular telephone transmissions.